securechaindev/securechain-mcp-server/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+### Future Works

+New future works that can be developed:
+- Implement templates to return the information in a more semantic/textual way.

 ## License

 [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.html)